VirgilSecurity/virgil-sdk-x/README.md

 - communicate with [Virgil Cards Service][_cards_service];
 - manage users public keys;
 - setup your own private key storage;
-- use Virgil [Crypto library][_virgil_crypto]
+- use Virgil [Crypto library][_virgil_crypto];
-- use your own Crypto
+- use your own Crypto.

 ## Installation

 Virgil SDK is provided as a set of frameworks.
 These frameworks are distributed via Carthage and CocoaPods.
-Also in this guide, you find out one more package called VirgilCrypto, Virgil Crypto Library, that is used by SDK to perform cryptographic operation.
+Also in this guide, you find one more package called VirgilCrypto, Virgil Crypto Library, that is used by SDK to perform cryptographic operation.

 All frameworks are available for:
 - iOS 8.0+